Italy

 After centuries of political and territorial divisions, the Kingdom of Italy was established in 1861, following wars of independence and the Expedition of the Thousand.
-From the late 19th to the early 20th century, Italy industrialised and acquired a colonial empire, while the south remained largely impoverished, fuelling a large immigrant diaspora to the Americas.
+From the late 19th to the early 20th century, Italy industrialised and acquired a colonial empire, while the south remained largely impoverished, fuelling a large emigrant diaspora to the Americas.
 From 1915 to 1918, Italy took part in World War I with the Entente against the Central Powers.
 In 1922, the Italian fascist dictatorship was established.
-During World War II, Italy was first part of the Axis until an armistice with the Allied powers (1940–1943), then a co-belligerent of the Allies during the Italian resistance and liberation of Italy from German occupation and the collaborationist RSI (1943-1945).
-In 1946, the monarchy was replaced by a republic and the country made a strong recovery.
+During World War II, Italy was first part of the Axis until an armistice with the Allied powers (1940–1943), then a co-belligerent of the Allies during the Italian resistance and liberation of Italy from German occupation and the collaborationist RSI (1943–1945).
+In 1946, the monarchy was replaced by a republic and the country made a strong economic recovery.

 A developed country with an advanced economy, Italy has the eighth-largest nominal GDP in the world, the second-largest manufacturing sector in Europe, and plays a significant role in regional and – to a lesser extent – global economic, military, cultural, and political affairs.
 It is a founding and leading member of the European Union, and is part of numerous other international organisations and forums.
 As a cultural superpower, Italy has long been a renowned global centre of art, music, literature, cuisine, fashion, science and technology, and the source of multiple inventions and discoveries.
-It has the highest number of World Heritage Sites (61) and is the fifth-most visited country in the world.
+It has the highest number of World Heritage Sites (62) and is the fifth most visited country in the world by international tourist arrivals.